 All in all, the perks just might make up for the card’s $89 annual fee, depending on your travel and spending habits.
 We recommend taking some time to do the math and see if the rewards you’re likely to earn will be worth the fee.

 Here’s why: The BB&T Bright Credit Card doesn’t offer the travel perks or notable cash back rewards that the other BB&T secured cards do.
-But it has no annual fee, and its 11.24% – 20.24% variable APR on purchases and balance transfers is potentially the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.
+But its 17.24% variable APR on purchases and balance transfers is potentially the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.

 The BB&T Bright Credit Card does offer some cash back rewards.
 With the BB&T Deals program, you can earn cash back for card purchases at certain times with participating stores — it’s up to you to go to the U by BB&T site on your computer or mobile device, look at the list of offers and shop with your card if you want to purchase anything.

-Keep in mind that there are other secured cards out there that offer a lower APR for purchases.
+Keep in mind that there may be other secured cards out there that offer a lower APR for purchases.

 How to make the most of secured credit cards